MC-RhettW/laravel-signalwire-notification-channel/README.md

-# Laravel Signalwire Notification Channel
+# SignalWire Notification Channel for Laravel

 <a href="https://github.com/MankatoClinic/laravel-signalwire-notification-channel/actions"><img src="https://github.com/MankatoClinic/laravel-signalwire-notification-channel/workflows/tests/badge.svg" alt="Build Status"></a>
 <a href="https://packagist.org/packages/mcdev/laravel-signalwire-notification-channel"><img src="https://img.shields.io/packagist/dt/mcdev/laravel-signalwire-notification-channel" alt="Total Downloads"></a>
 <a href="https://packagist.org/packages/mcdev/laravel-signalwire-notification-channel"><img src="https://img.shields.io/packagist/v/mcdev/laravel-signalwire-notification-channel" alt="Latest Stable Version"></a>
 <a href="https://packagist.org/packages/mcdev/laravel-signalwire-notification-channel"><img src="https://img.shields.io/packagist/l/mcdev/laravel-signalwire-notification-channel" alt="License"></a>

 This package facilitate the use of the [SignalWire](https://www.signalwire.com/) messaging provider for sending notifications and message using standard Laravel conventions.

-It was forked from Laravel's official [Nexmo Notification Channel](https://github.com/laravel/nexmo-notification-channel) and intended to provide feature-parity so that SignalWire can be used as drop-in alternative for sending SMS notifications using standard, well-supported Laravel conventions.
+It was forked from the official Laravel [Nexmo Notification Channel](https://github.com/laravel/nexmo-notification-channel) and intended to provide feature-parity so that SignalWire can be used as drop-in alternative for sending SMS notifications using standard, well-supported Laravel conventions.

-## Credits

-### Mankato Clinic
-Open-source MCDev software and components are developed and by the small but dedicated programming team at [Mankato Clinic](http://www.mankatoclinic.com/), a doctor-owned and community-driven multi-specialty healthcare provider serving southern Minnesota, USA.
-See the [CREDITS](CREDITS.md) page for more information.

-### Upstream Contributor Credits

-MCDev software, including this package, has benefited from the work of many incredible individual and organizational open-source contributors and the open-source user community.
-For a list of just some of the major contributors that have empowered our work, please see the [CREDITS](CREDITS.md) page.

 ## Installation

-You can install the package via composer:
+This package can be installed via Composer:

 ```bash
 composer require mcdev/laravel-signalwire-notification-channel
 ```

 ## Configuration